trychlos/pwix-tabbed/README.md

     A data context object to be passed to the above `paneSubTemplate` sub-template.

+- `tabbedClasses`

+    Classes to be added to the `Tabbed` component itself.

 - `tabs`

     An optional array with the list of tabs.